Project vs quote

 - Planned: you've created the project but work hasn't started yet.
 The default when the start date is in the future.

-- In progress: you're actively working on it — adding photos, costs, payments.
+- In progress: you're actively working on it.
+You add photos, costs, and payments.

 - Completed: work signed off, project closed.

-You change the status manually from the project view.
+You change the status manually from the project view by clicking the current status next to the title.

 What's inside a project

-- Scope of work: a checklist generated automatically from the services in the accepted quote.
-You tick items off as they're completed.
+- Scope of work (Progress): a checklist generated automatically from the services in the accepted quote.
+You tick items off as they're completed and a progress bar tracks the percentage done.

-- Settlements: project finances in two sections — Labor (client payments for work done) and Materials (expenses on materials plus client advances toward materials).
+- Settlements: project finances in two tabs: Labour (client payments for work done) and Materials (expenses on materials plus client advances toward materials).

 Tied to a quote

-Every project is tied to a specific quote — that's where it inherits the client, address, and scope of work from.
-From the project view you can also jump back to the quote in one click (the Open offer button) or to the client card (Open client).
+Every project is tied to a specific quote, and inherits the client, address, and scope of work from it.
+From the project view you can jump back to the quote in one click with the Open quote button.

 What's next